gristlabs/grist-core/documentation/database.md

 Grist manages two databases:
 1. The Home Database;
-2. The Document Database (aka the grist document);
+2. The Document Database (also known as "the grist document");

 The Home database is responsible for things related to the instance, such as:
  - the users and the groups registered on the instance,